AbhiPawar5/Machine-Learning/README.md

     measurements included in the dataset

     Results : Cross validation accuracy of 80% is achieved and open to all for further improvement.

+6) Board Game Predicition:
+    Supporting Dataset : games.csv

+    Description : Board games have been making a comeback lately, and deeper, more strategic boardgames, like Settlers of Catan have become hugely popular.
+BoardGameGeek is a popular site where these types of board games are discussed and reviewed.
+    Here we have a dataset that contains 80000 board games and their associated review scores.
+    The data was scraped from BoardGameGeek and compiled into CSV format by Sean Beck.

+    Goal : The goal of this project was to create a model that can accurately predict game ratings.

+    Results :  and open to all for further improvement.